-In 2015, Connor was named winner of Chamber Music Australia's Australian New Works Award, with his winning work, String Quartet No. 2 in E minor, becoming the set work in the finals of the 7th Melbourne International Chamber Music Competition at the Melbourne Recital Centre.
-He has also been awarded an APRA Art Music Fund Award 2018, the Brisbane City Council's Lord Mayor's Young and Emerging Artists Fellowship 2018, a Brisbane Arts and Cultural Innovation Award 2017 for his contribution to the Arts, the Percy Brier Memorial Composition Prize 2016 for his Texture No. 1 for Orchestra, and the Donald Tugby Musicology Prize and Scholarship 2015 by the University of Queensland for exceptional contribution to the field of music research.
+In 2015, Connor was named winner of Chamber Music Australia's Australian New Works Award, with his winning work, String Quartet No. 2, becoming the set work in the 7th Melbourne International Chamber Music Competition at the Melbourne Recital Centre.
+He has also been awarded an APRA Art Music Fund Award 2018, the Brisbane City Council's Lord Mayor's Young and Emerging Artists Fellowship 2018, a Brisbane Arts and Cultural Innovation Award 2017, the Percy Brier Memorial Composition Prize 2016, and the Donald Tugby Musicology Prize and Scholarship 2015.